Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Optical Klystron Principle

 For design and optimization, three practical conditions guide the unseeded OK: \begin{enumerate} \item \textbf{Slippage matching:} choose the modulator length such that $S \mathlarger> L_b$ [Eq.~\eqref{eq:slippage_condition}] to maximize phase synchronization across the bunch. \item \textbf{Dispersive tuning:} select $R_{56}$ around the optimum

 accounting for energy-spread suppression $\exp[-(k_r R_{56}\sigma_\delta)^2/2]$ to preserve bunching. \item \textbf{THz-specific constraints:} in the THz regime, space-charge forces and the long cooperation length can degrade bunching in overly long modulators.
-Thus, $N_u$ of modulator (U1) should be large enough to realize $S \mathlarger{>} L_b$ but not so large that energy spread growth or space-charge debunching offsets the slippage benefit. \end{enumerate}
+In our formula, $\sigma_\delta$ represents the effective uncorrelated energy spread entering the bunching suppression term, including the initial slice energy spread and any additional contribution accumulated along the modulator (e.g. due to longitudinal space-charge effects).
+Thus, $N_u$ of modulator (U1) should be large enough to realize $S \mathlarger{>} L_b$ but not so large that energy spread growth or space-charge debunching offsets the slippage benefit.
+More quantitatively, the uncorrelated energy spread reduces the bunching after the chicane by the factor $exp\![-\left(k_r R_{56}\sigma_\delta\right)^2/2].$ Requiring this suppression to remain moderate, for instance